-- When working with the ▲ group, use the specific ELL instruction, which can be found after these directions. - Review the Daily Learning Target and discuss its meaning. - Invite students to retrieve the fluency passage: "Kenya" from My Librarian Is a Camel. - Explain that in this lesson, they are going to extend the excerpt they are reading aloud.
-Invite students to mark the start and finish by drawing a line on their text: - - From "Library camels are on the road ..." to "... serves as the library roof."
+- When working with the ▲ group, use the specific ELL instruction, which can be found after these directions. - Review the Daily Learning Target and discuss its meaning. - Invite students to turn to the fluency passage: "Stopping by Woods on a Snowy Evening" from Love That Dog.
+Remind them that they will find this poem in the back of the book, where it says, "Some of the poems used by Miss Stretchberry." - Explain to the students that in this lesson, they are going to extend the excerpt they are reading aloud. - $\blacksquare \bullet \blacklozenge$ the entire poem - Model reading aloud the poem.

-- - From the beginning of the text to "... serves as the library roof." - From the beginning of the text to the end of the text. - Model reading aloud the excerpt students will read aloud. - Invite students to practice reading their excerpt to themselves and to ask questions about any words they don't recognize or can't figure out how to pronounce. - Guide students through an intentional Think-Pair-Share, leaving adequate time for each partner to think, repeat the question, and share:
+- Invite students to practice reading the poem to themselves and to ask questions about any words they don't recognize or can't figure out how to pronounce. - Guide students through an intentional Think-Pair-Share, leaving adequate time for each partner to think, repeat the question, and share: